Lime Pictures: Acqusition by All3Media

 In February 2008 when Lime Pictures' long-running soap opera Hollyoaks entered HD production, Lime Pictures had upgraded its in-house post-production facility unit with the launch of its HD production facitlies which would be supplied by Data Direct Networks and had started its operations four months later in June of that year.

 In November 2018, Lime Pictures expanded its operations into Leeds and had partnered with former Shiver founder Mark Johnson to form a non-scripted production subsidiary based in Leeds entitled Wise Owl Films with Mark Johnson became its president of Lime Oictures' new lroduction subsidiary Wise Owl Films.

+In September 2019, Lime Pictures' parent All3Media had brought the former together with its fellow London-based factual production subsidiary Lion Television (which All3Media had brought it in 2004), with Lime Pictures folded Lion Television's London-based production office into the former own London-based production office while Lion's managing directors & co-founders Richard Bradley and Nick Catliff became CCOs and joined Lime Pictures' London production office while Lion Television continued operating as it became a label under Lime's Londom office.

-In September 2024, Lime Pictures had shuttered its London production office with Lime Pictures transferring its unscripted productions that were formerly produced by its London office such as The Only Way Is Essex and Celebs Go Dating to All3Media's fellow production subsidiary Objective Media Group (whom Lime Pictures had previously produced Fresh Meat with them) with Lime Pictures's joint managing directors of Lime Pictures' London production office Kate Little and Claire Poyser depatured Lime Pictures after 12 years.
+In September 2024, Lime Pictures had shuttered its London production office with Lime Pictures transferring its unscripted productions that were formerly produced by its London office such as The Only Way Is Essex and Celebs Go Dating to All3Media's fellow production subsidiary Objective Media Group (whom Lime Pictures had previously produced Fresh Meat with them) via the latter's new unscripted label Objective Entertainment with Lime Pictures's joint managing directors of Lime Pictures' London production office Kate Little and Claire Poyser depatured Lime Pictures after 12 years as All3Media's fellow subsidiary Lion TV which was housed at Lime's london office became a separate label, while Rebecca Kenny-Smith who formerly headed Lime's London office had joined Objective Entertainment to head the production takeover of the brands.